Fabio3rs/llvmup/README.md

        ```bash
        llvmup --from-source [additional arguments...]
        ```
-   - Use `llvm-activate` to activate a specific LLVM version for the current terminal session.
+   - Use `llvm-activate <version>` to activate a specific LLVM version (bash function - no manual sourcing needed).
-   - Use `llvm-deactivate` to revert the activation.
+   - Use `llvm-deactivate` to revert the activation (bash function).
-   - Use `llvm-vscode-activate` to update your VSCode workspace settings with the selected LLVM configuration.
+   - Use `llvm-vscode-activate <version>` to update your VSCode workspace settings with the selected LLVM configuration (bash function).
+   - Use `llvm-status` to check which LLVM version is currently active (bash function).
+   - Use `llvm-list` to see all installed LLVM versions (bash function).

 ## Windows Scripts